TLS Courses

 This course teaches students how to deal with substantive criminal law problems in both practical and policy terms.
 The course inquires into the proper scope and objectives of criminal law, limitations on the State's power to define criminal liability, and general principles of liability and defenses for offenses against the person and property.
 Delivery mode: Traditional graduate, online, and accelerated.

-MLS 540 Human Trafficking - 3 Hours
+MLS 540 International Human Trafficking - 3 Hours

 MLS 541 Torts - 3 Hours